 B2B sales strategies for success

 The recent shift to a customer-centric sales approach could not be more prevalent in B2B SaaS sales.
-As information about products and services are increasingly accessible to B2B buyers, they trust online information and product reviews more, and a sales representative less.
+As information about products and services are increasingly accessible to B2B buyers, they trust online information and product reviews more, and B2B salespeople less.

-Rather than focusing on closing deals, B2B sales reps need to establish customer trust.
+Rather than focusing on lead generation and closing deals, B2B sales reps need to establish customer trust.